 As mentioned earlier, I hiked this trail in a group.
 All five of us tracked the hike and all five of us ended up with vastly different mileage ranging from 7.5 miles to 8.5 miles.
 Meanwhile, the route we followed on AllTrails says the hike is only 7 miles.
 So, I’m not entire sure how much mileage we actually did, but I can say that we followed the trail and never detoured.

-I logged 7.68 miles and 1,578 feet of elevation gain (although it’s important to note I had one of the lowest mileage of the group).
+I logged 7.68 miles and 1,578 feet of elevation gain (although it’s important to note I had one of the lowest mileages of the group).
 We completed this trail in 3 hours and 45 minutes, including our stop at the waterfall and a few photo stops.
 It should be noted that we took very few breaks, so your hike may take longer.

 Stream on the Porters Creek Trail